onap/doc/docs/guides/onap-operator/cloud_site/k8s/index.rst

   -H 'Content-Type: application/json' -k

-The registration is successfull if the answer is : 202 Accepted.
+The registration is successful if the answer is : 202 Accepted.

 Looking at the log of windriver multicloud pod, some errors are raised due to the fact that the pod attempts to contact the dummy openstack tenant.